Pedro-Rogerio/projectBakery/README-EN.md

 To download the file from the Git repository, follow these steps:

--Go to the Git repository where the file is located.
+*Go to the Git repository where the file is located.
--Click on the "Clone or download" button.
+*Click on the "Clone or download" button.
--Click on "Download ZIP" to download the repository as a ZIP file.
+*Click on "Download ZIP" to download the repository as a ZIP file.
--Extract the ZIP file to a folder on your local machine.
+*Extract the ZIP file to a folder on your local machine.

 ### 📋 Prerequisites